Jackson-Brooks/agora/README.md

 An asynchronous multi-agent simulation that models ideological drift and philosophical convergence within a 5D vector space.
 Using the Gemini-3-Flash API, autonomous agents engage in debates on the nature of meaning, updating their core beliefs based on the mathematical principles of linear interpolation and resistance-based entrenchment.

-## 🚀 Project Overview
+## Project Overview

 The simulation initializes five NPCs with distinct philosophical profiles (Stoic, Nihilist, Absurdist, Idealist, and Existentialist).
 Each profile is mapped to a 5D vector within a unit hypercube.
 Through asynchronous discourse, the system tracks how these agents influence one another, ultimately visualizing the "Social Entropy" of the group using Principal Component Analysis (PCA).

 ### Key Features
 - **Asynchronous Orchestration:** High-concurrency environment built with `asyncio`, utilizing mutex locks to ensure thread-safe file I/O and plotting.
-- **High-Dimensional Modeling:** Maps abstract reasoning to a 5D Hilbert-style space representing Optimism, Agency, Objectivity, Sociality, and Temporality.
+- **High-Dimensional Modeling:** Maps abstract reasoning to a 5D space representing Optimism, Agency, Objectivity, Sociality, and Temporality.
 - **PCA Visualization:** Reduces 5D data to a 2D projection, capturing ~93% of global variance to demonstrate true ideological convergence.
 - **Mathematical Update Formula:** Implements custom belief-shift logic with a non-linear resistance factor based on Euclidean distance.

 ---

-## 🧠 Mathematical Intuition
+## Mathematical Intuition

 The core of the simulation is the **Vector Update Formula**.
 After each debate, an NPC’s belief vector $V$ is updated toward the opponent's vector $V_{target}$ using weighted linear interpolation: